project-forth-works/project-forth-works.github.io/README.md

 # embeddingForth
 Embrace the Difference

-Please have a look at the [Projects Homepage](https://embeddingForth.github.io).
+Please have a look at the [EmbeddingForth Project Homepage](https://embeddingForth.github.io).